HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                                         :------------------------:        :------------------------:
 ```

+Some general registers have a dedicated use.
+Register zero will always return a zero value when read and a write operation will have no effect.
+Although there are only 16 general registers in the CPU, implementing such a register greatly simplifies the instruction design.
+General register one is a scratch register and also serves as an implicit target for some instruction.
+Segment register zero severs as n implicit target for some of the branching instructions.
+Other general register and segment registers may have dedicated purpose defined in the runtime architecture.
+Hardware only implements dedicated purposes for the above mentioned registers.

 ### Processor State

 VCPU-32 features three registers to hold the processor state.
 The **instruction address register** holds the address of the current instruction being executed.
 The instruction address is formed by the instruction address segment, IA-SEG,  and the instruction address offset, IA-OFS.
 The instruction address is the virtual or absolute memory location of the current instruction.
 The lower two bits are zero, as instruction words are word aligned in memory.